pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Search by visibility
-This example lists all media object that have the defined visibilities.
+This example lists all media objects that have the defined visibilities.
 If no condition is set, visibility 30 is set.
 Allowed visibilities must also be defined in config.json.